 It looks like you're using Internet Explorer 11 or older.
 This website works best with modern browsers such as the latest versions of Chrome, Firefox, Safari, and Edge.
 If you continue with this browser, you may see unexpected results.

-Because the literature of Health Behavior and Promotion includes research from a variety of fields, you will likely utilize a variety of potentially useful bibliographic databases in your studies.
+Because the literature of Health Behavior and Community Health includes research from a variety of fields, you will likely utilize a variety of potentially useful bibliographic databases in your studies.
 The databases below are suggested:

 Provides access to full text publications, including peer-reviewed titles, covering topics such as emotional and behavioral characteristics, psychiatry & psychology, mental processes, anthropology, and observational and experimental methods.
 1945 to present (full text); 1945 to present (abstracting and indexing).

 Indexes journal articles and conference proceedings.

 This is only a selection of journals available at the library.
 To search our entire journal collection, both print and electronic, use NYMCat.
 If you are only looking for eJournals, use our eJournal portal.

 Celebrating over 100 years, the American Journal of Public Health (AJPH) is dedicated to publication of original work in research, research methods, and program evaluation in the field of public health AJPH is the journal of the American Public Health Association (APHA).

 The Annual Review of Public Health, in publication since 1980, covers significant developments in the field of public health, including key developments and issues in epidemiology and biostatistics, environmental and occupational health, social environment and behavior, health services, and public health practice and policy.

 Epidemiologic Reviews is a leading review journal in public health.
 Published once a year, issues collect review articles on a particular subject.
 Recent issues have focused on The Obesity Epidemic, Epidemiologic Research on Health Disparities, and Epidemiologic Approaches to Global Health.